Learn About Essential Interview Skills for Job Seekers in 2025

 Being Underprepared or Too Scripted

 Over-rehearsed answers sound robotic.
 Prepare key points, not memorized scripts.
 Balance polish with authenticity.
+Don't focus on what you think the interviewer want to hear.

 Speaking Negatively About Past Employers